Are Natrel products gluten-free?

 Where can I buy Natrel products?

 Our products are usually available at grocery stores, convenience stores, mass merchants and warehouse clubs.
-If you’re having trouble finding our products, go to the “contact us” section of our website and send us a message by filling out our Contact Form.
+Head to the Find our products section for product availability by province.
+If you’re having trouble finding our products, go to the contact us section of our website and send us a message by filling out our Contact Form.
 Upon receiving your request, we will send you the name of a store near you that carries our products.

 I would like to buy one of your products, but my supermarket does not carry it.
 What should I do?

 If Natrel products are already available at your supermarket, ask the dairy manager to include the product you want in his or her next order.

 Most stores receive at least one or two orders per week.
 If the product is still unavailable, go to the contact us section of our website and send us a detailed message.
 In response, we will do our best to send one of our representatives to your local supermarket to try adding the product you want.
 Unfortunately, some stores do not offer Natrel products for contractual reasons.
 If this is the case with your store, we will send you the names of other establishments that carry our products in your area.